Pie Chart Examples (Table of Contents)

 Definition of Pie Chart

-PIE Chart can be defined as a circular chart with multiple divisions in it and each division represents some portion of a total circle or total value.
-Simply each circle represents the total value of 100 percent and each division contributes some percent to the total.
+PIE Chart can be defined as a circular chart with multiple divisions in it, and each division represents some portion of a total circle or total value.
+Simply each circle represents the total value of 100 per cent, and each division contributes some per cent to the total.

-Examples on Types of Pie Charts
+Examples of Types of Pie Charts

 There are different types of PIE charts available in excel.
-We can view that by clicking on a Pie chart drop down option.
+We can view that by clicking on a Pie chart drop-down option.

 1. 2D Chart

 Click on the Insert option that available on the top, as shown in the below image.